Erkel Theatre: History

 While it was home to a number of critically acclaimed and successful shows, including a season featuring the complete works of Richard Wagner, after a few years, the idea of an Opera house for the working class proved to be impossible to realize.
 After the start of World War I, The People's Opera was shut down in 1915.
 In 1917 Gábor Faludi modernized the building, reduced the number of seats to 2400, and changed the name to Városi Színház (City Theatre).
 For the next three decades, the theatre became home to a number of tenants and theatre companies, and with them, to a number of various genres and styles.

 Between 1940 and 1945 the theatre was managed directly by the city council as an art center, showing guest plays by the Opera House and the National Theatre, along with various literary events and concerts.
-From 1946, the building operated as a movie theatre for two years.
+From 1946, the building operated as a cinema for two years.

-From 1948 it got back its original function, and in 1951 the building was brought under the supervision of the state Opera House, and operated as its secondary stage until its 2007 closure.
+From 1948 it returned to its original function, and in 1951 the building was brought under the supervision of the State Opera House, and operated as its secondary stage until its 2007 closure.
 The theatre was renamed to Erkel Theatre in 1953 after the composer Ferenc Erkel.
-Significant renovations took place in 1961.
+Significant renovations took place between 1959 and 1961.

 The theatre was closed between June 2007 and March 2013, when it reopened after renovations.
 It serves as a second scene for the Hungarian State Opera.